gurditsingh/hydeout/_posts/test.md

 ### 5. Parquet

-Parquet is optimized for the paradigm Write Once Read Many (WORM).
+It is a **Hybrid based format** and Parquet is optimized for the paradigm Write Once Read Many (WORM).
 It writes slowly but reads incredibly quickly, especially when you only access a subset of columns.
 Parquet is **good choice for heavy workloads when reading portions of data**.
 For cases where you need to work with whole rows of data, you should use a format like CSV or AVRO.
 Parquet files are **binary** files that contain **metadata** about their contents.
 Therefore, without reading/parsing the contents of the file(s), metadata is used to determine column names, compression/encoding, data types, and even some basic statistical characteristics.
 Column metadata for a Parquet file is stored at the end of the file, which allows for fast, single-pass writing.

 ![Spark](https://github.com/gurditsingh/blog/blob/gh-pages/_screenshots/spark_ep4_parquet.png?raw=true)